opensearch-project/observability/README.md

 We welcome you to get involved in development, documentation, testing the OpenSearch Dashboards Trace Analytics plugin.
 See our [CONTRIBUTING.md](./CONTRIBUTING.md) and join in.

+## Code of Conduct

+This project has adopted the [Amazon Open Source Code of Conduct](CODE_OF_CONDUCT.md).
+For more information see the [Code of Conduct FAQ](https://aws.github.io/code-of-conduct-faq), or contact [opensource-codeofconduct@amazon.com](mailto:opensource-codeofconduct@amazon.com) with any additional questions or comments.

 ## Bugs, Enhancements or Questions

 Please file an issue to report any bugs you may find, enhancements you may need or questions you may have [here](https://github.com/opensearch-project/trace-analytics/issues).